Here are some tools to help you on your journey:

-Body Positive Inc. is an organisation founded by and run for people with HIV/AIDS.
+Body Positive Inc. is an organisation founded by and run for people with HIV and AIDS.
 Body Positive Inc. provides a broad range of services in an attempt to break down the sense of isolation HIV+ people often experience and to build a sense of community and wellbeing.

 Positive Women Inc. is a support organisation for women and families living with HIV and AIDS.
 They are also involved in HIV advocacy, awareness and destigmatisation.

-INA is an organisation working with Māori, Indigenous and Pacific Island communities to raise awareness and advocate for people living with HIV/AIDS.
+INA is an organisation working with Māori, Indigenous and Pacific Island communities to raise awareness and advocate for people living with HIV and AIDS.

 Sexual Health Services are available through all DHBs across the country.
 They are a specialist service offering free and confidential sexual health care.

-UNAIDS is the joint United Nations programme on HIV/AIDS, an innovative partnership that leads and inspires the world in achieving universal access to HIV information and prevention.
+UNAIDS is the joint United Nations programme on HIV and AIDS, an innovative partnership that leads and inspires the world in achieving universal access to HIV information and prevention.